Aaronvern/REACT-PRO/pro10-darkmode-contextApi/README.md

 - Implements a dark mode to light mode switcher for enhanced user experience.
 - Provides a practical example of Context APIs in action within a React project.

-## Usage

-To use this project to learn about React Context APIs:

-1. Clone this repository to your local machine: